BioBoost/csharp_practical/README.md

 ![Failing Tests](./img/failing_tests.png)

-If the challenge/exercise is solved correctly, all tests should pass.
+If the challenge is solved correctly, all tests should pass.

 ![Succeeding Tests](./img/succeeding_tests.png)

 ### Introduction to Programming

 #### Chapter 01 - Introduction to Computer Programming

-##### Challenges

 | Finished | Challenge | Difficulty | Description |
 | :---: | --- | --- | --- |